sihyun-yu/Ogogada/Reports/[DP1] Needfinding.md

   * Feel it's cold-hearted, but she understand it because many part-time workers make lots of mistakes

 #### 6. Espresso - Worked at Tous Les Jours (5 months), Ogada (7 months) - By Sungha Eom
+* Face to face interview
+* When working in Tous-Les-Jours, he had to ask for saving up points.
+He felt anxious when foreign students replied with question “What is CJ point?”.
+* When he was new and orders were full, he was asked to get some ingredients from refrigerator.
+But the location changed without any notifications, so he felt anxious.
+* When working in Tous-Les-Jours, he had to memorize all bread by looking up homepage.

 #### 7. Ice Tea - Worked at Angel-in-us (4 months), Ogada (9 months) - By Sungha Eom
+* Face to face interview
+* The education policy was well not documented.
+* Was confused when co-worker is making with changed recipes.
+Because the notification for changes are not clarified officially.
+* At first day, managers tell where ingredients are located at, but it’s no use since remembering starts with actually making and finding them.
+* The written recipes are not clear enough.
+So for instance, which ones go into blender and which ones are for toppings, etc.

 #### 8. Grapefruit Tea - Worked at 2 Cafes (14 months) - By Sihyun Yu
 ![](./Images/sihyun_3.png)